Depression Counselling & Treatment

 You lose focus and concentration

-Have you been waking up feeling tired and unable to concentrate about anything throughout the day, even on simple stuff like watching Netflix?
+Have you been waking up feeling tired and unable to concentrate on anything throughout the day, even on simple stuff like watching Netflix?
 Or maybe you always feel numb about everything that has been going on around you?
 Minutes suddenly feel like hours.

 You lose interest in things that you are once passionate about